BastionDevs/NotSkype/README.md

 # Welcome to the NotSkype Project!
 NotSkype is a functional Skype Classic (5-7) _replica_.
-Current development goal: Auth system between Server and Client, Complete Main Window design.
+Current development goal: Get Python script to run.

 ## Notice on NotSkypeServer
 The NotSkype Server Software has been deprecated since NotSkype now connects to Microsoft servers.